What’s shifting beneath your rankings, and why most strategies won’t survive it.

 - TTFB (Time to First Byte): emphasized in mobile scoring

-- Responsiveness under interaction stress (mobile taps, form fills)
+- Responsiveness under interaction stress: mobile taps, form fills

+Fast pages don’t just rank.
+They convert.
 If your SEO budget doesn’t include performance tuning, you’re paying for rankings that never stick.

 7. Accessibility = Findability